FrameOS/frameos-docs/docs/intro.md

 # FrameOS

-FrameOS is software purpose built for controlling Raspberry Pi-powered LCD and e-ink displays.
+FrameOS is software purpose built for controlling Raspberry Pi-powered e-paper and LCD displays, along with links to printable cases for all supported frames.

 ![](./_img/0-frames.jpg)

-It consists of two parts:
+It consists of ~~two~~ three parts:
-- The FrameOS controller, which is a dockerized Python app running somewhere on your network, or temporarily on your laptop.
-You use this to deploy software onto the individual frames, and read logs.
+- **FrameOS guides** - getting started guides, links to 3d-printable models and other resources for each supported frame
+- **FrameOS device software**, deployed onto a Raspberry Pi with a screen attached to it.
+Written in python.
+- **FrameOS controller** - the management software used to deploy changes to frames, write custom frame-apps, and aggregate logs.
+It's a self-hosted python webapp.

-- The FrameOS software itself, which is deployed onto a Raspberry Pi (usually Zero W or W2) that has an e-ink or LCD display attached.
-Once deployed, it can operate without the controller.
+Once the device software has been deployed onto a frame, it can operate without the controller present.

 ![FrameOS Screenshot](./_img/diagram-reload.gif)

 ## Supported platforms

+See the full list here!

 - Pimoroni e-ink frames
-- Waveshare e-ink (soon)
+- Waveshare e-ink
 - HDMI output
 - Web server kiosk mode